rhobernardi/ohmydot/README.md

 # ohmydot
-A dotfile management for my configs in Fedora and EndeavourOS.
+A dotfile management for my configs in Fedora, EndeavourOS and Arch Linux GUI.

 Fedora installation:
 ```bash